shaky411/Project-1/README.md

 ## Installation

-To run the application, simply open the following link in your chosen web braowser.
+To run the application, simply open the following link in your chosen web browser.

 Enter a food type into the search bar, such as pizza! this will return 9 recipe info cards relating to your serach.
 Once your cards have been displayed, click on the recipes button for more detailed information such as the ingredients and cooking process.
 You can like/dislike the card for future reference.